Strawberry Cream Pie (Gluten & Dairy-Free)

 Desserts with Fresh Strawberries

 You guys have asked for more recipes using *fresh* strawberries and I delivered!
-You won’t need any freeze dried strawberries like a few of my recipes call for.
+You won't need any freeze-dried strawberries like a few of my recipes call for.

 And you won’t even need to cook the berries to remove the water!
 (Did you know strawberries are like 98% water?!)

-So how do you make a strawberry pie that doesn’t end up watery or soggy?
-Nope, it’s not gelatin, cashews, starch or oil!Â
+So how do you make a strawberry pie that doesn't end up watery or soggy?
+Nope, it's not gelatin, eggs, cashews, starch or oil!

-How to make Magic PINK Cream
+How to make Magic PINK Filling

-It’s the magic of COCONUT BUTTER.
+It's the magic of COCONUT BUTTER.
 What is coconut butter?
-It’s made simply by blending dried (unsweetened) coconut flakes into a butter the same way you make nut butter.
+It's made simply by blending dried (unsweetened) coconut flakes into butter the same way you make nut butter.

 SO EASY (and way cheaper than buying it).